 For an idea of the best riding lawn mower available today, let us examine three of the top brands, weighing their pros and cons, taken from user reviews and product information.

 These are the Top Rated Riding Lawn Mower Reviews:

 Troy-Bilt 420cc OHV 30-Inch Premium Neighborhood Riding Lawn Mower

-This great little mower called the TB30 is ideal for medium sized lawns of half to one acre relatively smooth terrain.
+This great little mower called the TB30 is ideal for medium-sized lawns of the half to one acre relatively smooth terrain.
 Troy Bilt is a renowned manufacturer of agricultural equipment.
 It has a good top speed of 4.25 mph and is equipped with a six speed gear transmission.
 It weighs 340 lbs.
 It comes with a two year warranty.

 - At its widest point, it is 34” across and has a cutting deck of 30” which makes it easy to store or pass through a fence gate

 - The engine is a 420 ccTroy BiltPowermore, which is a superior engine.